Package 'lefser'

 Description

-Perform a LEfSe analysis: the function carries out differential analysis between two sample groups for multiple features and uses linear discriminant analysis to establish their effect sizes.
+Perform a LEfSe analysis: the function carries out differential analysis between two sample classes for multiple features and uses linear discriminant analysis to establish their effect sizes.
 Subclass information for each class can be incorporated into the analysis (see examples).
-Features with large differences between two sample groups are identified as biomarkers.
+Features with large differences between two sample classes are identified as biomarkers.

 Usage